pikulet/lumen/content/posts/db-migration.md

 ## Data Inconsistency in Online Migration

-Next, I'll talk about a data inconsistency that can occur when we mix scan-based and binlog-based replication.
+Next, I'll talk about a data inconsistency that can occur when we mix scan-based migration and binlog-based replication.

 #### Write before Scan - data inconsistency